by Matt Gibson

 Fertilize your prayer plants every two weeks from early spring through the fall by diluting a well-balanced (10-10-10), water-soluble, houseplant fertilizer to half-strength.
 Again with fertilizer, just the right amount of food is key to the prayer plant’s survival, and any imbalance will have negative results.
 Too much fertilizer will burn the roots, turn the leaves brown, and even kill the plant.
 Too little fertilizer will cause the plants to grow slowly or not at all.
 Feed regularly every two weeks during the spring, summer, and fall, and cut back feedings to once per month in the winter.

 You should not need to replant or repot your prayer plant too often, but once it becomes root bound or pot-bound, its growth will slow greatly, so rehome it when you see this occurring, once every three to four years.
 When repotting prayer plant, choose a new container that is only about one or two inches wider than the previous pot.
-In the early springtime, before the new growing season begins, gently remove the plant from its old container, lightly shake and brush the roots clean with your fingers.
+In the early springtime, before the new growing season begins, gently remove the plant from its old container and lightly shake and brush the roots clean with your fingers.
 Then place into the new container with fresh potting soil and water well immediately after repotting.

 How to Propagate Prayer Plant